These easy Gluten-Free Buttermilk Waffles are new family favorite in my house! They’re free from dairy and eggs, too, making them safe for everyone!

-…so special that we often eat it twice (or three times) a day.
+Breakfast is a special meal in my household.
+So special that we often eat it twice (or three times) a day.
 Muffins for breakfast, a smoothie with lunch, pancakes for dinner… When it’s healthy and delicious, where’s the harm in it, right?

 These Easy Gluten-Free Buttermilk Waffles are one of those breakfasts that make an appearance on our table no matter what mealtime it happens to be.
 My family is always happy to see them coming – and I’m always happy to make them!